 Demelza couldn’t help but reflect with a certain pride on how handsome he looked – tall and dark, like Ross, and smart as a pin in a black frock-coat over a plain grey waistcoat, with a spotless white cravat at his neck.

-“Well, this is it!” he whispered, barely able to contain his excitement.
+“Well, this is it!”
+He was barely able to contain his excitement.
 “I’ve waited so long for this day.”

-“But you know I’ve wanted to marry Rachel since I came down from Oxford!”
+“But I’ve wanted to marry Rachel since forever!”

 Demelza laughed fondly and put up her hand to brush a speck of dust from his shoulder.
 Across the aisle, the mother of the bride was taking her place.

-“Harriet’s looking very fine,” said Ross, bowing to the lady.
+“Harriet’s looking very fine,” Ross murmured, bowing to the lady.